runlevel5/ruby-journal-source/source/_posts/2012-07-5-spree-1-1-stable-deployment-on-heroku.markdown

 $ bundle install
 ```

-Then we set up Unicorn to use 4 workers processes, according to [Michael’s blog][0],
+Then we set up Puma to use minium 4 threads.
-this is the optimal configuration.
 You can scale up to more Dynos should the app
 need more processing power.
-Create a new file `config/unicorn.rb`:
+Create a new file `config/puma.rb`:

 ```
-worker_processes 4 # amount of unicorn workers to spin up timeout 30         # restarts workers that hang for 30 seconds
+threads 4, 16
 ```

 The great about Cedar stack is that Heroku introduces a new way to scale your app,